noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

   - e.g. `somePoop(flush = true)`
 - its typical to work with immutable data types
 - the vertical alignment of operators, symbols and names improves readability (check code block)
+- its common to see Sealed Traits, case classes, and objects all using the same name at the same time in the same file
+  - check the domain modeling link, theres a section on `companion objects`
+    - An object that has the same name as a class, and is declared in the same file as the class, is called a "companion object."

 ```scala
 // idiomatic to ensure vertical alignment across related lines